RobotOptimist/macivor/content/blog/getting-hired.md

 Agility Partners: I really enjoyed working with them.
 We had several good conversations.
 They are very honest about what they see in the market place and potential fits.

 Otterbase: I worked with one individual from this company and she was very personable and had put a lot of thought into her contacts with me.
-I think she actually read my entire resume!

-Vaco: Are they a huge staffing firm?
-Yeah.
-Despite that they had great insight into what employers find appealing.
-They were one of my initial contacts and their feedback and thoughtful approach was very good.
+Vaco: They had great insight into what employers find appealing and were discerning on whether a potential employer would meet my requirements.
+They were one of my initial contacts and their feedback was very good.

 Purple Squirrel: They are very personable and forthright.
 I got the impression that they specialize in difficult to fill roles so it was interesting and illuminating to work with them toward an interview.